90 Degrees in the Shade: Plot

 Alena heads to the park to meet Milan, where the juxtaposition of their former clandestine affair and their current acrimonius dynamic is further emphasized.
 Milan attempts to put his arm around her in present day, which she rebuffs.
 She chides him for failing to put the expensive imported liqueur bottles back—which he had stolen and sold bootleg, with her compliance due to their relationship.
 In his car, she hands him the money she was able to raise.
 She also inquires about being transferred to another store location, to which he replies halfheartedly that it's in his boss's hands now.

 They then begin their quest around the city to retrieve the precise liqueur bottles that were missing in the stockroom with no substitutions.
 Milan also confesses to being the one who caused the power to go out earlier during the audit.
 They visit several stores and eventually manage to acquire each bottle.
 They subsequently sneak in through the back door of the stockroom.
 Alena is startled by the refrigerator and begins laughing loudly.
 Milan tries to subdue her, but it leads to them making love on the couch.
 Meanwhile, Rudolf is chastised by his wife for not showing his son any affection.

 The following morning, the audit resumes in the stockroom.
 While moving bottles from the top shelf to a lower shelf, Bažant inadvertently knocks one bottle down which smashes open.
 When he picks up the large broken piece, he notices the alleged cognac smells like tea.
-Rudolf orders more varities examined, and they all smell like tea.
+Rudolf orders more varieties examined, and they all smell like tea.
 Milan and Alena are both confused, and the latter cracks under pressure, running out of the store screaming, thus allowing suspicion to fall onto her.
 Rudolf's boss would prefer to be lenient, but Rudolf disagrees.

 Alena visits Rudolf, attempting to explain herself.
 However, she chokes up, unable to do so.
 Mrs. Kurková becomes hysterical and causes a scene.
 Rudolf excuses himself and confiscates a bottle of alcohol underneath his wife's pillow, which he then dumps down the sink.
 Alena decides to leave.
 As she's leaving, she runs into Milan, who becomes paranoid.
 He also tries to reason with her that compared to her, as manager he would get prison time, while she would only get probation if she takes the fall.
 They argue and he slaps her, and suggests that his children will suffer for this.
 She says he "should have thought of them before", and walks home.